HovorunBot/tlo/README.md

 The name TLO comes from the Ukrainian word “тло” (tlo), meaning “background” — a nod to its focus on reliable, behind-the-scenes task execution.

+Install with `pip install tlo-runner`.
+Import the package as `tlo`.

 ## Key Features

 - Minimal, decorator-driven API for registering recurring async or sync callables.